syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 ---
 layout: post
-title: Automatic-Layout
+title: Arranging nodes and connectors in an organized structure
-description: automatic layout
+description: How to arrange nodes using automatic layouts
 platform: js
 control: Diagram
 documentation: ug